William-Karkegi/X-Reply-Assistant/README.md

    ```
    npm run build
    ```
+7. Load the extension in Chrome:
+   - Open the Extension Management page by navigating to `chrome://extensions`.
+   - Enable Developer Mode by clicking the toggle switch next to "Developer mode".
-7. Load the `dist` directory as an unpacked extension in your browser.
+   - Click the "Load unpacked" button and select the `dist` directory in your project folder.

 ## Usage